 If the common Langstroth is the mansion version of the hive, then the long hive is the bungalow.

-It has been developed from the Langstroth, but it is longer.
+It was developed from the Langstroth hive design, but it is longer.
 This is why there’s no heavy lifting.
 Everything is on one level.

 Bees, being very organized, will maintain the brood primarily near the entrance, and the honey will be stored further away.

 In some cases, this hive option may come with an observation window which makes it easier to check in on them, especially during the cold months, without having to open the hive each time.

 - No heavy lifting.
 Great if you have a bad back, joint pain, or mobility challenge.
 Also good for children who are just starting out.

 - If you get the Valkyrie hive, the top is hinged and opens like a treasure chest.
 This gives you room to place your tools or even frames as you inspect the hive.

 - Frames from Langstroth hives can be used interchangeably.

 - Modified versions allow for the addition of supers.